IADsContainer

 The object to be deleted must be a leaf object or a childless subcontainer.
 To delete a container and its children that are a subtree, use IADsDeleteOps::DeleteObject

-The specified object is immediately removed after calling the Delete method and calling IADs::SetInfo on the container object is unnecessary.
+The specified object is immediately removed after calling the Delete method, so calling IADs::SetInfo on the container object is unnecessary.

 Examples